- During 2015 global oil consumption approximated 94.4 million barrels of oil per day (b/day).

 Read our bulletin, Rebalancing Oil Supply

-Two Guinness Atkinson Funds are converting to ETFs: the Asia Pacific Dividend Builder Fund and the Dividend Builder Fund.
+Two Guinness Atkinson Funds have converted to ETFs: the Asia Pacific Dividend Builder Fund and the Dividend Builder Fund.
 Click here for more information on the conversions.